NCEAS/oss-lessons/version-control/2-GitHub.md

 ## GitHub

 You might also have heard of [GitHub](https://github.com). **GitHub is a company that hosts git repositories online** and provides several collaboration features (among which `forking`).
-GitHub fosters a great user community and has built a nice webinterface to git, also adding great visualization/rendering capacities of your data.
+GitHub fosters a great user community and has built a nice web interface to git, also adding great visualization/rendering capacities of your data.

 * **GitHub.com**: <https://github.com>
 * **A user account**: <https://github.com/brunj7>